Harium/krow-ui/README.md

 **Q: Why not use swing / javafx?**

 A: These UI frameworks are mature and complete, but they work with the native resources of the operating system.
-They manage the entire window and have internal renderers on top of the operating system to display the UI. **Krow-Ui** is built to work inside an opengl context, where swing / javafx components cannot be used.
+They manage the entire window and have internal renderers on top of the operating system to display the UI. **Krow-UI** is built to work inside an opengl context, where swing / javafx components cannot be used.